ids-s1-21/project-XEMteam/proposal/proposal.md

 survivals.
-Since the dataset provides a number of values for ages, we will have to create a new variable called “Age\_Range” which groups the ages by scale of 10, that is 0-10, 11-20 etc so that we can find the survival rate for each age range and come out with more discrete conclusions.See the summary statistics below: filtering by the passengers who survived, we can see that the proportion of passengers aged between 21-30 years old have the highest probability to survive
+Since the dataset provides a number of values for ages, we will have to create a new variable called “Age\_Range” which groups the ages by scale of 10, that is 0-10, 11-20 etc so that we can find the survival rate for each age range and come out with more concrete conclusions.See the summary statistics below: filtering by the passengers who survived, we can see that the proportion of passengers aged between 21-30 years old have the highest probability to survive